chc-code/EnhancerInsight/README.md

 ### 3. Prioritization — Mode 1: trait-guided

-Seeds the network from a GWAS disease/trait.
-No input score column is required.
+Enhancers are prioritized based on their network proximity to trait-associated signals.
+A selected disease or trait defines seed nodes; these are propagated via RWR.
+No input score required.

 ```bash
 pixi run python bin/random_walk_rank_regions_v4.py \